RedisGraph/RedisGraph/docs/commands.md

 DELETE is used to remove both nodes and relationships.

-Please remember that deleting a node will also delete all of its incoming and outgoing relationships.
+Note that deleting a node also deletes all of its incoming and outgoing relationships.

 To delete a node and all of its relationships: